Jufureh: History

+Jufureh was founded by Samba Taal, a Muslim Torodbe from Futa Toro, within the Kingdom of Niumi.
+The alkalo of Juffure was among the most powerful nobles of Niumi.
+The Taal (or Tall) family traditionally held the position of falifo in the kingdom, and were responsible for collecting customs revenue from passing traders and adjudicating disputes.

 In 1651 a small plot of land from the village was leased by Jacob Kettler, the Duke of Courland, from the king of Kombo, as part of the Couronian colonization of Africa.

-Jufureh was a part of the Kingdom of Niumi and by the 18th century the town had become an important centre of the Atlantic slave trade.
-The Tall family of Jufureh traditionally held the position of falifo in the kingdom, and were responsible for collecting customs revenue from passing traders and adjudicating disputes.
+By the 18th century the town had become an important centre of the Atlantic slave trade.

-The town took part in the Marabout revolt launched in the 1860s against the Niumi king Buntung Jamme and as a result the town was razed by the royal forces.
+The town took part in the Marabout revolt launched in the 1860s against the Niumi king Buntung Jammeh and as a result the town was razed by the royal forces.
+In 1866 the British bombarded the town from the river.

 Demographically, the predominant religion in the village is Islam.
 In 1999, a mosque and school, the Alex Haley Mosque and School Complex, was opened in Jufureh, where Haley traced back his ancestry through genealogical research.